Rent Deposits: To Take Or Not To Take?

 - The security deposit may only be used to reimburse the landlord for unpaid rent, reasonable damage to the unit or unpaid tax increases if part of the lease.
 Security deposits cannot be used for general eviction costs or attorneys’ fees.
 Within 30 days of the tenant’s leaving, the landlord must return the deposit plus any unpaid interest or provide a sworn, itemized list of deductions for damage with estimates for the work.
 Only then can the landlord retain the security deposit.

-What Do I Do If The Landlord Mishandles My Security Deposit?
+What Do I Do If A Tenant Claims I Violated The Security Deposit?

 Richard D. Vetstein, Esq. is an experienced Massachusetts residential landlord – tenant attorney.
 You can contact him at email@example.com.